Jaffark7/mlops-predictive-maintenance-bus/README.md

 ## Project Overview

 This system detects early signs of APS component failure using approximately 170 anonymized sensor features.
-The project showcases a realistic production-style workflow using modern MLOps tools and best practices.
+The project showcases a production-style workflow using MLOps tools and best practices.

 ### What This Project Demonstrates

 - End-to-end machine learning pipeline implementation
-- Production-ready API development and testing
+- 'Production-ready' API development and testing
 - Containerization and orchestration fundamentals
-- Real-world MLOps workflow from development to deployment
+- MLOps workflow from development to deployment

 ---